shavyg2/slick-for-svelte/README.md

-Entry should now be (We are using typescript):
+The entry file webpack compiles need to now be a typescript file.

 ```js
 entry: {
     bundle: ['./src/main.ts']